michaelgzt/academic-kickstart/content/project/gridbot-ros.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "gridbot_with_ros.jpg"
-caption = "My caption :smile:"
+caption = "SNN for active exploration and the Gridbot hardware"

 +++